 Stevia might reduce your blood sugar too.
 Again, if your blood sugar’s already low or you’re using medication or herbs which lower sugar, the added effect of stevia could cause your sugar levels to drop too low.

 7. Allergic Reaction

 Stevia is a part of the plant family known as Asteraceae or Compositae.
-If you’re allergic to other plants in this family like ragweed, marigolds, chrysanthemums, daisies etc., you could be allergic to stevia too and might suffer from an allergic reaction.4
+If you’re allergic to other plants in this family like ragweed, marigolds, chrysanthemums, or daisies, you could be allergic to stevia too and might

 8. Anti-Fertility Effects

 Among native Indians in Paraguay, stevia is used to make a beverage that is purported to have contraceptive effects in men.
 There are also conflicting animal studies on the contraceptive effects of stevia, with some studies finding no effect on fertility and other finding a link between stevia and a decrease in sperm count and testosterone concentration.
 To be on the safe side, it’s best to avoid stevia if you’re planning a baby.5